RickP/rust_on_stm32f3/README.md

 ## Run on the STM32F3 discovery board

-On one terminal:
+Start the openocd server on one terminal:

     openocd -f interface/stlink-v2.cfg -f target/stm32f3x.cfg

-On another terminal (in project root):
+Flash the binary via gdb on another terminal (in project root):

     cargo run

-The code will be flashed to the board and the controller is halted.
+The code will be programmed to the board and the controller is halted.
 Enter 'c' to run the code.